vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/tools/README.md

-# VMware vSphere Security Configuration Guide - Sample Audit and Remediation Scripts
+# VMware Cloud Foundation Security Configuration Guide - Sample Audit and Remediation Scripts

 Starting with vSphere 8.0.2, the SCG introduced sample scripts to automate auditing.
-These scripts have been updated for VMware Cloud Foundation 9.0.1 and serve three main purposes:
+These scripts have been updated for VMware Cloud Foundation 9.0.2 and serve three main purposes:

 - **Ease of Use for Beginners**: These scripts act as a stepping stone for those new to scripting, while also having an important purpose.
 Using the readily available VMware PowerCLI cmdlets with PowerShell makes vSphere automation straightforward.
-The scripts prioritize readability over programmatic elegance to ensure they align closely with SCG examples and can be easily modified by administrators as needed.
+The scripts prioritize readability over programmatic elegance to help ensure they align closely with SCG examples and can be easily modified by administrators as needed.

 - **Simplicity & Integration**: Adhering to the UNIX philosophy of doing one thing and doing it well, these scripts each have a single purpose, and can be used in conjunction with inherent features of PowerShell.
 For instance, use of the `Select-String` command for pattern matching, such as for finding audit lines containing the labels [PASS] and [FAIL].